Table of contents

-Understanding Pavlov’s Law for Training Australian Shepherds
+- Using Pavlov’s Law for Training Australian Shepherds

-Understanding Pavlov's Law for Training Australian Shepherds
+- The Power of Pavlov’s Law for Australian Shepherds

 Introduction